snehit221/Cloud-Native-Task-Manager/README.md

 ## Architecture Overview

-## Alternative Architecture on Cloud
+## Alternative Architecture tradeoffs on Cloud:

 Instead of triggering an EventBridge event on task completion, an alternative approach could have been to use Amazon SQS to enqueue completed task events.
 This would allow downstream services to consume the messages reliably, with built-in retry and dead-letter queue support for fault tolerance.
 Such a design is well-suited when guaranteed processing of every completed task is critical, and broad event distribution is not required.